Updated on by Fraser Davidson

 Improved Record Retrieval Relevance

 A simple example would be the creation of ‘Get New Records’ as an API method rather than just ‘Get Records’.
 As it is not complex and all it needs is a time-date database stamp on record creation.
 As well as the ability to query on this basis.
 That alone can drastically reduce the API calls required to maintain an integration.
 Obvious perhaps when written down but this is the most common API deficiency we come across.

 Dealing with Unknowns

 Customisation is a key differentiator in SaaS.
 The trade-off of providing additional customisation options is that you’ll have a lot of custom fields to deal with when it comes to integration.
 This can quickly become a headache as no two integrations are the same.

-While Cyclr includes functionality to handle mapping of custom fields, adding a metadata endpoint to your API will allow for easier discovery of custom field, effectively giving you a map of the unknown.
+Cyclr includes functionality to handle the mapping of custom fields.
+This means you can add a metadata endpoint to your API.
+As a result, it will allow for easier discovery of custom fields, effectively giving you a map of the unknown.

 The Event of Triggers

-By adding a Webook endpoints to your API it is possible to automatically set and delete webhooks from a user’s account when an integration is set up – cutting out any additional steps a user has to make to get the integration up and running.
+By adding Webook endpoints to your API it is possible to automatically set and delete webhooks from a user’s account when integration is set up.
+This cuts out any additional steps a user has to make to get the integration up and running.

 Testing your nascent API in an iPaaS platform can help you fast-track your assessment of the API features you should build.
 You can prototype and test SaaS integrations rapidly and see where there are process inefficiencies/areas for improvement.